PEST analysis: Technological

 Technological factors include R&D activity, automation, technology incentives and the rate of technological change.
 These can determine barriers to entry, minimum efficient production level and influence the outsourcing decisions.
 Technological shifts would also affect costs, quality, and innovation.

 Variants

 Many similar frameworks have been constructed, with the addition of other components such as environment and law.
 These include PESTLE, PMESII-PT, STEPE, STEEP, STEEPLE, STEER, and TELOS.

 Legal and regulatory

-Legal factors include discrimination law, consumer law, antitrust law, employment law, and health and safety law, which can affect how a company operates, its costs, and the demand for its products.
-Regulatory factors have also been analysed as its own pillar.
+Legal factors include discrimination law, consumer law, antitrust law, employment law, and health and safety law, and the law of carriage and transport, which can affect how a company operates, its costs, and the demand for its products.
+Regulatory factors have also been analysed as a separate pillar.

 Environment

-Environmental factors include ecological and environmental aspects such as weather, climate, and climate change, which may especially affect industries such as tourism, farming, and insurance.
+Environmental factors include ecological and environmental aspects such as weather and climate, which may especially affect industries such as tourism, farming, and insurance.
 Environmental analyses often use the PESTLE framework, which allow for the evaluation of factors affecting management decisions for coastal zone and freshwater resources, development of sustainable buildings, sustainable energy solutions, and transportation.